openremote/documentation/docs/quick-start.md

 We work with Java, Groovy, TypeScript, Gradle, Docker, and a wide range of APIs and protocol implementations.

-We follow the [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow with tags and releases for published versions of our components; when working on the codebase create descriptive branch names (e.g. `feature/cool_feature_x`, `hotfix/flux_capacitor`, `issue/123`, etc.).
+We follow the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow with tags and releases for published versions of our components; when working on the codebase create descriptive branch names (e.g. `feature/cool_feature_x`, `hotfix/flux_capacitor`, `issue/123`, etc.).

 When your changes are complete then create a Pull Request ensuring that your branch is up-to-date with the source branch and that code changes are covered by tests and that the full test suite passes.